 Of course, a product or dish should be tasty.
 But today it really takes more than that to be successful in the highly competitive food market.
 More and more, food and drink has to stand for something and tell a story.
 Developing a good food concept brings the product or dish to the level of a special experience.
 One that is worth repeating, that stimulates your senses and that forms a memory.
-To achieve this, developing a concept is a tried and tested strategy.
+To achieve this, developing a concept is a proven strategy.
 But what is a food concept and how do you develop it?

 We love to develop a food concept